View Modes

 - Optional: If changing the view does not properly work (e.g., the modelling bar is not shown), the view can be updated using the

-button (turquoise button, top left)- Example below shows the
+Update user interfacebutton (turquoise button, top left)- Example below shows the

-view, without the modelling bar.
-TheUpdate user interface
+Scene (annotation)view, without the modelling bar.
+TheUpdate user interfacebutton is used to restore it

 - Example below shows the